 Striking crimson blooms cover this attractive dense compact shrub in mid spring; foliage is tiny giving a fine texture; ideal when massed in borders, foundation plantings, or low screening; absolutely must have well-drained, highly acidic and organic soil

 Hino Crimson Azalea is covered in stunning clusters of lightly-scented crimson trumpet-shaped flowers at the ends of the branches in mid spring.
-It has green foliage which emerges light green in spring.
-The small glossy narrow leaves turn an outstanding coppery-bronze in the fall.
-The fruit is not ornamentally significant.
+It has green evergreen foliage which emerges light green in spring.
+The small glossy narrow leaves turn an outstanding coppery-bronze in the fall, which persists throughout the winter.

 Hino Crimson Azalea is a dense multi-stemmed evergreen shrub with an upright spreading habit of growth.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.